MIDA-group/CoMIR_INSPIRE/README.md

 CUDA_VISIBLE_DEVICES=0 python generate_deformed_dataset.py path/to/model path/to/modality/A/ path/to/modality/B/ /path/to/generated/dataset/ <displacement>

+To only generate CoMIRs run inference_comir.py

 # Registration

 See INSPIRE documentation for registration.
 The method can be tested and compared with elastix by using test_registration.py

+To register images with generated CoMIRs, use register_comir.py